mrmarbles42/ApplePi/README.md

 ## Description

-The purpose of this project is to create a sensor network that is capable of identifying and monitoring agricultural pathogen conditions for IPM activities and research.
+The purpose of this project is to design a sensor network concept that is capable of identifying and monitoring agricultural pathogen conditions for IPM activities and research.

 ## Features